youngkin/hugoblog/content/post/GoHTTPSClientServer.md

 See [GitHub](https://github.com/youngkin/gohttps/blob/master/simpleserver/server.go) for the complete implementation of the simple server.

-The simplest HTTPS interaction between a client and a server is one where the client validates the servers credentials and where all traffic is encrypted.
+The simplest HTTPS interaction between a client and a server is one where the client validates the server's credentials and where all traffic is encrypted.
 The client only requires access to the certificate for the CA that signed the server's certificate.
 The server neither knows nor cares about the client's identity.
 This is a pretty common use case.

 Here's a breakdown of the implementation of a very simple HTTPS server.
 The first thing to do is create and configure the `http.Server` struct: